jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.1.8?
+What’s new in 2.1.9?
 ~~~~~~~~~~~~~~~~~~~~

--  Bug fix for sorting a queryset where a search may have been performed.
+-  get_next() and get_previous() methods now accept filter arguments as a list to support Q objects.

 Future
 ~~~~~~